-Sharding and Scaling Guide¶
+Sharding and scaling guide¶

-1. Manual shard key definition¶
+Manual shard key definition¶

-2. Automated shard key definition with AutoKey¶
+Automated shard key definition with AutoKey¶

-- The collection has more than 256MB of data.
+- The collection has more than 256 MB of data.

 - The collection doesn’t already have a shard key.

-All Replica Set instances as of April 4th 2016 will allow for automatic scalling in increments of 5GB.
-Under the Instance Settings page you can have an email sent when the space usage reaches a certain percentage, allowing you to review before more space is added by our system automatically.
+All replica set instances allow for automatic scaling in increments of 5 GB.
+From the Instance Settings page, you can request an email whenever the space usage reaches a certain percentage.
+This email notification lets you review your instance before the system automatically adds more space.

 RocketScale ® is a unqiue ObjectRocket agent that automatically scales sharded instances as they grow.